Dynamic Adversarial Attacks on Autonomous Driving Systems: Approach

 \subsection{Patch Optimization}

 The optimization procedure for the patch is described in Algorithm~\ref{alg:patch-train}.
 We optimize a patch for each cluster in the dataset.
 First, the patch is transformed by the SIT-Net.
 Then we apply the transformed patch, $z'$, to the images and pass it to the object detector.
-The line~\ref{alg:line: filter} includes filtration of the object detector's prediction and extraction of all bounding boxes in the area of the original object.
+The line~\ref{alg:line: filter} includes filtering of the object detector's prediction and extraction of all bounding boxes in the area of the original object.
 The objectiveness probabilities of these bounding boxes are integrated into the class probabilities.
 Then we extract the top-$k$ target class confidence values.
 Subsequently, in line~\ref{alg:line: iou}, the IoU of the top-$k$ target class bounding boxes with the original object bounding box is computed.
 In the next step, the IoU values are multiplied by the top-$k$ confidence, and its mean is calculated.
 This value represents the alignment and confidence of the selected bounding boxes.
-Finally, This value is utilized in the optimization process of the patch.
+Finally, this value is utilized in the optimization process of the patch.
 Figure~\ref{fig: diagram} shows a pipeline of the patch optimization process.
+In summary, this process begins with the clustering of the images through the K-Means method using LiDAR data, then the patches that are transformed by the SIT-Net are applied to images of each cluster.
+The patches are optimized by backpropagating.